 4- Iorad vs. Loom

-Iorad is a tutorial creation and onboarding tool, helping you create walkthroughs by organizing your screenshots.
+Iorad is a tutorial creation and onboarding tool that helps you create walkthroughs by organizing your screenshots.

 Instead of taking screen recordings like Loom, Iorad does the job by recording your actions and turning them into an interactive guide.
 You can add written descriptions and voiceovers to your tutorials to make them even better, and you can share them with everyone.